aerpyljov/PyBursa/README.md

 The repository contains my project, that I did on PyBursa cources (http://pybursa.com, 23.02-29.04.2015).
-It is a course for Junior Python Developer.
+It is a course for Junior Python Developers.

 To run my project, proceed as follows: